Penny Venetian Red

-The Venetian Red was aesthetically similar to the Penny Red and Penny Black that had come before it, but was instead coloured a venetian red and had a square framing.
-Close to 1.5 million Venetian Reds were printed during the stamp's run; the printing plates used allowed for 240 stamps each.
+The Venetian Red was aesthetically similar to the Penny Red, and to the Penny Black which had come before it, but was instead coloured a venetian red and had a square framing.
+Close to 1.5 billion Venetian Reds were printed during the stamp's run; the printing plates used allowed for 240 stamps each.
 Like its predecessors, the Venetian Red sported individual letters in each of its corners to identify its position on the plate.